gangdong/gangdong.github.io/_posts/2019-02-23-Pinned-Template-english.markdown

 sidebar: true
 about: true
 author: david.dong
-description: About RawPost theme.
+description: About RawPosts theme.
-keywords: rawposts/Jekyll Theme
+keywords: RawPosts/Jekyll Theme
 ---
-[RawPost](https://github.com/gangdong/jekyll-theme-rawposts/) is a simple, elegant, and beautiful Jekyll theme.
+[RawPosts](https://github.com/gangdong/jekyll-theme-rawposts/) is a simple, elegant, and beautiful Jekyll theme.
 It is born from the creation of my blog website.
 It is designed with a fully responsive feature and can be deployed on Github Pages.
 I open-sourced this theme on Github with an MIT license, so it is free for use.

 After a while using [WordPress](https://wordpress.com/), I just realized that it was so much bloated.
-So, I decided to work on my own layout, and then, RawPost was born.
+So, I decided to work on my own layout, and then, RawPosts was born.
 It is two columns layout with portfolio-style, I tried to make this theme with minimal size and easy to customize.
 It is suitable for creating blogs or is built as a foundation for building more meaningful themes.

 The latest release is [v2.0](https://github.com/gangdong/jekyll-theme-rawposts/releases), I will keep developing the theme.
 I've pinned this post, if any update is available I will update it here.